dasher-project/dasher-web/documents/Milestones.md

 This task wraps up the work done in the project, makes sure that any outstanding issues are solved, and releases the final desktop and mobile apps.

+- Fix major issues raised during beta testing
-- Bugs and missing features shall be remedied
+- Bugs and missing features that were outlined in the version 1 requirements document shall be added
-- Remaining user driven features formalized previously shall be incorporated into Dasher-Web.
+- Finalize user guide to go along with version 1 release.
 - Release version 1.0 release of desktop apps and mobile apps